donny/grannysmith/README.md

-# fresh-apple
+# grannysmith
-A small Python script to check for certain Apple items stock
+A small Python script to check for the stock of new Apple items